 As an electrician, one of my most common call-out jobs is to repair or replace a ceiling fan switch.
-These 3 or 4 position rotating switches can wear out over time, especially switches that are over 20 years old.
+These 3 or 4-position rotating switches can wear out over time, especially switches that are over 20 years old.

-Often I find that only one or two of the fan speed control settings works.
+Often I find that only one or two of the fan speed control settings work.
 All that has happened is the fan controller has failed in a certain position.
 Occasionally I find that one of the controller wires has fallen out and just needs to be wired back into position.
 This is a common fault due to the constant vibrations of the rotary speed controller.

 Now there are many different combinations of fan controllers available.
 Some have light switches attached to them so there may be a few extra wires in the back of the switch.
-In this post, we are going to identify what each wire is, how to install a new ceiling fan speed controller and the tools needed as an electrician.
+In this post, we are going to identify what each wire is, how to install a new ceiling fan speed controller, and the tools needed as an electrician.

 Note: Electricity is dangerous so installations and repairs must only be carried out by a licensed electrician.
 These tips, tricks, and instructions are for information purposes only.

-Ceiling Fan not spinning fast.
+The ceiling fan not spinning fast.

 There can be a number of possible reasons why your bedroom ceiling fan is not spinning so we are going to go over a few common causes.